DASPRiD/vrc-osc-manager/README.md

 You can find the skeleton for that config file in the `examples` folder.

+## Compiling

+When compiling the application, it will include all plugins by default.
+You can opt into only including specific plugins by only enabling the features you want.
+For a full list of features, have a look at the `Cargo.toml` file.

 ## Usage

 Simply place the binary in your user autostart.
 It will check the process list every 20 seconds and automatically boot